projectglow/glow/docs/source/etl/variant-data.rst

 there must be the same number of samples in each row.

 - For the big VCF writer, the inferred sample IDs are the distinct set of all sample IDs from the DataFrame.
-- For the sharded VCF writer, the sample IDs are inferred from the first row of each partition.
+- For the sharded VCF writer, the sample IDs are inferred from the first row of each partition and must be the same for each row.
 If the rows do not contain the same samples, provide a complete header of a filesystem path to a VCF file.

 BGEN
 ====